 Eligibility for the Scholarship:

-Eligible Countries: International students are eligible to apply for this scholarship
+Eligible Countries: International students are eligible to apply for this application

-Entrance Requirements: 1) CEW+ Scholarship applicants must be attending the University of Michigan (Ann Arbor, Flint, or Dearborn campuses) during the year for which the scholarship is awarded and 2) Must have at least one (1) of the criteria listed below:
+Entrance Requirements: 1) CEW+ Scholarship applicants must be attending the University of Michigan (Ann Arbor, Flint, or Dearborn campuses) during the year for which The grant is awarded and 2) Must have at least one (1) of the criteria listed below:

 - A minimum two-year (24 month) consecutive interruption in education anytime since high school